kantorset/MexPackUnpack/README.md

 The current version extracts the MATLAB/Octave numeric arrays to either [Eigen](https://eigen.tuxfamily.org/) Map objects (Eigen Matrices wrapping an external  pointer) or a tuple of the underlying pointers and array sizes.
 MATLAB/Octave strings can be converted to C++ std::strings.
 MATLAB/Octave structs and struct arrays can be extracted into user defined C++ structs with a matching layout.
 These types can then be returned and converted to MATLAB/Octave objects.

+There is also support for wrapping MATLAB/Octave arrays as [mdspan](#multi-dimensional-arrays) objects.

 ## Compilation